balar2004/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor
+## Exp-4 Distance measurement using Ultrasonic sensor
 ### Date:12/03/2024
 ### Name:Bala R
 ### Rollnumber:212222220007
 ### Department:B.Tech IT
 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04
 2. 1 KΩ resistor
 3. Arduino Uno
 4. USB Interfacing cable
 5. Connecting wires

 ### THEORY:
 The HC-SR04 ultrasonic sensor uses SONAR to determine the distance of an object just like the bats do.
 It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package from 2 cm to 400 cm or 1” to 13 feet.